San Martín de Porres District: Conflict with Independencia district

-The first zone in territorial conflict is with the district of Independencia, in a quadrangular shape of 2.40 square kilometers.
-It is delimited by Av.
-Panamericana Norte, Av.
-Naranjal, Avenida Tupac Amaru and Avenida Tomas Valle, and contains the urbanizations Naranjal, Industrial, Mesa Redonda, Mulería, Industrial El Naranjal, Industria Panamericana Norte and the El Naranjal Housing Association.
+The area in territorial conflict with the district of Independencia has a quadrangular shape of 2.40 square kilometers.
+It is delimited by Panamericana Norte, Naranjal, Tupac Amaru and Tomas Valle avenues, and contains the urbanizations Naranjal, Industrial, Mesa Redonda, Mulería, Industrial El Naranjal, Industria Panamericana Norte and the Residential Naranjal Housing Association.

 The conflict also affects the municipal tax system since the large shopping centers pay taxes to Independencia, however the urbanizations and small and medium businesses pay taxes in San Martín de Porres.

 Conflict with Comas district

-The second zone in territorial conflict is with the district of Comas, in a triangular shape of 1.28 square kilometers.
-It is delimited by Av.
-San Bernardo, Av.
-Panamericana Norte and Avenida Gerardo Unger, up to the next bank of the Chillón River, and contains the urbanizations Santa Luisa, Santa Rosa de Infantas, Pro Industrial IV and IX Sector III Stage; the Municipal Human Settlement No. 02; and the housing associations José de San Martín, José Carlos Mariátegui and San Miguel.
+The area in territorial conflict with the district of Comas has a triangular shape of 1.28 square kilometers.
+It is delimited by San Bernardo, Panamericana Norte and Gerardo Unger avenues, up to the next bank of the Chillón River, and contains the urbanizations Santa Luisa, Santa Rosa de Infantas, Pro Industrial IV and IX Sector III Stage; the Municipal Human Settlement No. 02; and the housing associations José de San Martín, José Carlos Mariátegui and San Miguel.

 The conflict also affects the municipal tax system since medium-sized and small businesses are taxed in both municipalities, however urbanizations are taxed in San Martín de Porres.